VikasVMani/pli/pli.md

         RETURN output;
     END toUpperCase;

-instruction:  Declare a nested structure with varying length arrays and strings
+instruction:  Declare a nested structure with varying length arrays and strings in PL/1.

 input: